-Experts are divided on whether or not GMs could be a solution for food security; especially since climate change is magnifying the world food crisis and leaving children undernourished.
+Experts are divided on whether or not GMs should be one solution for food security; especially since climate change is magnifying the world food crisis and leaving children undernourished.

 Is organic farming better than conventional agriculture in terms of climate change?